gregbkr/kubernetes-kargo-logging-monitoring/README.md

     nano traefik/traefik-daemonset.yaml
         [acme]   <-- set your data for auto certification

-Create the dynamic proxy to be able to connect your service from the internet.
+Label a minion as "loadbalancer" (see previous section) and create the dynamic proxy to be able to connect your service from the internet.

     kubectl apply -f traefik    <-- if error, probably because you didn't deploy other namespaces, so can ignore kubectl get all --all-namespaces  <-- if traefik pod can't get created, probably issue with port 443 on loadbalancer --> see troubleshooting section